 What is a History Buff?

 It seems the phrase History Buff is thrown around a lot.
-Over 800 people on Twitter consider themselves to be History Buffs, while over 23,000 people mention history in their profile.
-History Buffs Love The History Channel page on Facebook has over 4,000,000 Likes!
+There are so many people on Twitter, who consider themselves to be History Buffs, as they mention history in their profile.
+The History Channel page on Facebook has over 45 million Likes!
 How can you become a History Buff?

 How to become a History Buff: